anaocariz/Final_Project_ADS_ExperienceShip/README.md

   1. Students have access to database of all jobs available from companies that require little to no expereience
   2. Companies have access to database of students looking for internships

-## Installation
+## Installation and Libraries7Modules
-In order for the program to work you must have the python programming language installed.
+* Installation: In order for the program to work you must have the python programming language installed.
 Any version between Python 3.6 and 3.8 will work.
 You must also have a program to read notebooks such as Google Collaboratory or Jupytor Notebooks, and upload the IPYNB file.
+* Libraries: To run the code you will need to !pip install the heapq_max library and import it, if you already have this library installed in your computer, it is not necessary to re-install it.
+  * It is necessary to import the heapq_max module

 ## Usage
 Once the platform has been entered, the platform will guide the user through anything they wish to do with no need to run seperate sections of the code every time the user wants to do a new action.
 The process the platform will go through is the following: